tomasfabian/ksqlDB.RestApi.Client-DotNet/SqlServer.Connector/README.md

 }
 ```

-Navigate to http://localhost:9000/topic/sqlserver2019.dbo.Sensors for information about the created kafka topic and view messages with [Kafdrop](https://github.com/obsidiandynamics/kafdrop)
+Navigate to http://localhost:9000/topic/sqlserver2019.dbo.Sensors for information about the created Kafka topic and view messages with [Kafdrop](https://github.com/obsidiandynamics/kafdrop)

 ### Creating a CDC stream in ksqldb-cli
 TODO: Create stream as select with ksqlDb.RestApi.Client